greentfrapp/project-asimov/guide_bias_i.md

   </p>
 </blockquote>
 <p class="emph">
   What is so bad about algorithmic bias anyway?
-Has it caused any real damage in the world?
-To figure out what algorithmic bias is, it is useful to consider some real-world examples.
+How has it affected the world?
+To figure out what algorithmic bias is, it can be useful to consider some real-world examples.
 </p>
 <p>
-  Here, we examine the tail-end of algorithmic bias and take a look at what the effects of algorithmic bias look like.
-We cover the following questions:
+  In this chapter, we take a look at what some consequences of algorithmic bias look like.
 </p>

 <div class="ui list">